microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/14-introduction-to-data-science-lifecycle/README.md

 # Introduction to the Data Science Lifecycle

 At this point you've probably come to the realization that that data science is a process.
-This process can be broken down into 5 stages.
+This process can be broken down into 5 stages:

+- Capturing
+- Processing
+- Analysis
+- Communication
+- Maintenance

 This lesson focuses on 3 parts of the life cycle: capturing, processing and maintenance.